Notes on the Geography of Brazil: Olinda

 You recognize the stone, cut from the reef.

 Thank God it's closed.
 This is the church of Saint Peter the Apostle, but I can only handle so many in a day.
 But notice that it has only one tower.
-We've seen some like this but others with a matching pair.
 Apparently symmetry wasn't a commandment.

-That's the Church of Mercy (Misericordia) on the hill, along with the Academy of Saint Gertrude, but I'm more interested in the vernacular stuff in the foreground.
+That's the Church of Mercy (Misericordia) along with the Academy of Saint Gertrude.
+They're close to the cathedral, but I'm more interested in the vernacular stuff in the foreground.

 Olinda has been on UNESCO's World Heritage List since 1982.
 That means tourists, and they mean fresh paint.